MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 #### Data acquisition and understanding

 This stage involves gathering and exploring data to understand its structure and relevance to the business problem.

-- **Data Integration**: Azure ML integrates seamlessly with Azure Data Lake, Azure SQL Database, and other data services, facilitating easy data ingestion from various sources.
+- **Data integration**: Azure ML integrates seamlessly with Azure Data Lake, Azure SQL Database, and other data services, facilitating easy data ingestion from various sources.

-- **Data Labeling**: Built-in data labeling tools help in annotating datasets, which is particularly useful for supervised learning models.
+- **Data labeling**: Built-in data labeling tools help in annotating datasets, which is particularly useful for supervised learning models.

 - **Exploratory Data Analysis (EDA)**: Jupyter notebooks and integrated Python/R environments in Azure ML enable thorough EDA to understand data distributions, identify patterns, and detect anomalies.